WALSH/LANGAN INTRODUCTION

 The two biggest landlords in the sections of Ballinrobe where the Walsh and Langan families lived were the Kenny family and the Knox family.
-In addition to renting a house and/or land from the Knox and Kenny families, these were the people who most likely employed members of the Walsh and Langan families.
+In addition to renting a house and/or land from the Knox and Kenny families, these were the people who were potential employers of the Walsh and Langan families.

 Three unpopular landlords in the area were, Lord Lucan, Lord Mountmorris and Captain Boycott.
 See Lord Lucan and Lord Mountmorris below.
 See Captain Boycott at Captain Boycott